githubocto/flat/README.md

 ## Building / Releasing

-1. Bump whatever you want to bump in the `package.json` version field
-2. `npm run dist` and commit the built output (yes, you read that right)
+1. `npm run dist` and commit the built output (yes, you read that right)
-3. create/update the major version and specific version tags: `git tag -f vMAJOR.MINOR.PATCH && git tag -f vMAJOR`
+2. Bump whatever you want to bump in the `package.json` version field
+3. Merge `main` into `vMAJOR` branch. `git checkout vMAJOR && git merge main`

+- If this is a new major version, create the branch. `git checkout -b vMAJOR`
+- Push the branch. `git push --set-upstream origin vMAJOR`

+4. Create a new tag for the version: `git tag -f vMAJOR.MINOR.PATCH`
-4. `git push && git push --force --tags`
+5. Push main `git checkout main && git push`
-5. Optionally, weep at the abuses of git history you've just committed.
-There's probably a better approach here, we just haven't figured it out yet.
+6. Navigate to https://github.com/githubocto/flat/tags and cut a new release from the tag you just pushed!

 ## License